tarantool/doc/doc/concepts/configuration.rst

 -   For ``roles_cfg``, the following rules are applied:

-    -   If the same role's option exists at different levels, an instance's option takes precedence over options defined at another levels.
+    -   If a configuration for the same role is provided at different levels, an instance configuration takes precedence over configuration defined at another levels.
         In the example below, ``role1.greeting`` is ``'Hi'``:

         ..  code-block:: yaml